phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanTypeExpectedObject

 ```
-Expected an object instance but saw expression with type {TYPE}
+Expected an object instance but saw expression {CODE} with type {TYPE}
 ```

 ## PhanTypeExpectedObjectOrClassName

 ```
-Expected an object instance or the name of a class but saw expression with type {TYPE}
+Expected an object instance or the name of a class but saw expression {CODE} with type {TYPE}
 ```

 e.g. [this issue](https://github.com/phan/phan/tree/2.4.4/tests/files/expected/0590_crash_test.php.expected#L3) is emitted when analyzing [this PHP file](https://github.com/phan/phan/tree/2.4.4/tests/files/src/0590_crash_test.php#L7).